Our rocket is set to achieve the highest altitude and thrust of any high-school-student-built rocket

 Peak Mass Flow Rate: 3.35 kg/s

 After almost two years of preparation, our rocket is shipped to Los Angeles, California and launched from the Friends of Amateur Rocketry site in the Mojave Desert.
-The launch will be livestreamed, and a short film documenting the process of creating such a launch vehicle will be released on our Youtube channel shortly after launch kicking off our second PR cycle.
+The launch is livestreamed, and a short film documenting the process of creating such a launch vehicle is released on our Youtube channel, kicking off our second PR cycle.
+After recovery, the rocket is shipped back to our facility, and we study the results of launch provided by the avionics, writing and publishing a second whitepaper report documenting the results of our launch.

 Avionics and nosecone systems are completed, with multiple tests of the parachute subsystem to ensure a safe recovery is possible.
-A program is created to monitor all telemetry data recieved from avionics, and an antenna subsystem is set up to ensure the delivery of this data, even if the rocket is at great altitudes.
+A program is created to monitor all telemetry data received from avionics, and an antenna subsystem is set up to ensure the delivery of this data, even if the rocket is at great altitudes.

 As issues are discovered while designing the pressure feeding system, the engine design is changed to electric-pump-fed, with a solid-state battery being used as the rocket's power source.